The Playbook

 GROOM PREP

-Upon our arrival, the Groom and groomsmen will be dressed and ready for photos.
-We will document the final getting-ready details, such as putting on cufflinks, tie/bowtie, suit jacket, and boutonnière/buttonhole.
+Upon our arrival, the groom and groomsmen should be showered, dressed in their trousers and shirts, and ready for photos.
+We’ll document the final getting-ready details, including putting on cufflinks, ties or bow ties, suit jackets and boutonnières.

-Family members who wish to have portraits with the Groom should also arrive 30 minutes before our departure and be fully dressed.
+Any family members who would like portraits with the groom should arrive fully dressed at least 30 minutes before our scheduled departure.

 BRIDAL PREP

-Your hair and makeup team should be fully finished, with just a few touch-ups to capture upon our arrival; this will help avoid significant delays.
+Your hair and makeup should be complete before our arrival, with just a few final touch-ups left for us to capture.
+This will help prevent delays to your photography timeline.

-Have your wedding details organised and set aside, ready to be photographed, including your wedding dress, veil, florals, shoes, perfume, rings, and stationery.
+Please have your wedding details organised and set aside, ready to be photographed.
+These may include your wedding dress, veil, florals, shoes, perfume, rings and stationery.

-Any family members wishing to have formal portraits with the bride should arrive 30 minutes before our departure and be fully dressed.
-Coordinate additional time for a reveal to parents and/or the bridal party.
+Any family members who would like formal portraits with the bride should arrive fully dressed at least 30 minutes before our scheduled departure.
+Please allow additional time for a first look or reveal with parents and/or the bridal party.

-Our team must depart with enough time to reach the ceremony location 15-20 minutes before it begins.
-Consider hiring a second shooter if you want coverage until the end of bridal prep and coverage during transit in the bridal car.
+Our team must depart with enough time to arrive at the ceremony location 15–20 minutes before it begins.
+If you’d like coverage through to the end of bridal preparations, including your departure and time in the bridal car, we recommend adding a second photographer.

-Following these guidelines will streamline our workflow and ensure a smooth and enjoyable experience on your wedding day.
+Following these guidelines will help keep your timeline running smoothly and ensure a relaxed, enjoyable photography experience on your wedding day.

 Travel to the ceremony

-Civil Ceremonies: We allocate a standard 30-minute window, regardless of assurances from the celebrant regarding a shorter service duration.
-This timeframe accounts for various factors such as the processional, recessional, signing of the register, and any other elements of the ceremony.
+Civil Ceremonies: We allocate a standard 30-minute window, even if your celebrant anticipates a shorter ceremony.
+This allows time for the processional, ceremony, signing of the marriage register and recessional, along with any additional elements you have planned.

 TIMING